Adversarial Attacks on Camera-LiDAR Models for 3D Car Detection: INTRODUCTION

 The aforementioned models rely on DNNs which are known to be vulnerable to adversarial attacks that slightly alter the input but greatly affect the output.
 These attacks were initially observed and studied in the RGB image domain \cite{adversarial, patch, sharif2016accessorize}.
 Realistic adversarial attacks on 3D detection models that take only point clouds as input were recently investigated in \cite{mich2019, uber}.
 They placed a perturbed mesh in the 3D scene and rendered it differentiably by simulating a LiDAR.
 However, this prior work only considered one modality, while most AVs rely on both modalities (images and point clouds) for perception.
 As safety is critical for AVs, this paper investigates realistic adversarial attacks on detection models that take both images and point clouds as input, specifically we consider the common cascaded and fusion architectures.

-Recently, \cite{uber2} used differntiable rendering to make a multi-sensor adversarial attack on the fusion-based bird's eye view (BEV) detector MMF\cite{mmf}.
+Recently, \cite{uber2} used differntiable rendering to make a multi-sensor adversarial attack on the fusion-based bird's eye view (BEV) detector ''Multi-task multi-sensor fusion" (MMF)\cite{mmf}.
 While \cite{uber2} has considered fusion models, we study adversarial attacks on both cascaded and fusion camera-LiDAR models in the context of AVs.
-Moreover, their model and its fusion module are not commonly used or publicly available which makes their results harder to generalize.
-The two models we consider are both open-source and built upon commonly used backbones as will be explained in section \ref{sec:methods}.
+In contrast to \cite{uber2} which attacks a model that is not publicly available, the two models we consider are both open-source and built upon commonly used backbones -as will be explained in section \ref{sec:methods}- which can make our results more generalizable.

-We propose a universal, and realistic adversarial attack against cascaded and fusion 3D car detection models.
-The malicious adversarial object is placed on top of a car to avoid occlusion.
-This object is then rendered to both point cloud and the corresponding RGB image by differentiable renderers, thus maintaining consistent and realistic characteristics across inputs.
+We propose a universal, and realistic adversarial attack on cascaded and fusion 3D car detection models.
+The malicious adversarial object is placed on top of a car to avoid occlusion (see Fig. \ref{fig1}).
+This object is then \emph{digitally} rendered to point cloud and the corresponding RGB image by differentiable renderers, thus maintaining consistent and realistic characteristics across inputs.
 The shape and texture of the adversarial object are trainable parameters that are perturbed adversarially.
 This adversarial object is trained on the entire KITTI \cite{kitti} dataset which makes our attack universal, i.e. this single object is capable of reducing the accuracy of a perception system in different 3D scenes.
 For the cascaded type, we chose Frustum-PointNet (F-PN) \cite{frustum} which is a pioneering work in cascaded models and many more works were based on its architecture.
-As for the fusion type, we chose EPNet \cite{epnet} which is a state-of-the-art multi-modal 3D detection model.
+As for the fusion type, we chose EPNet \cite{epnet} which is a powerful multi-modal 3D detector.
 EPNet works directly on LiDAR points (not their projection to BEV) to avoid information loss due to projection.
-EPNet \cite{epnet} focuses on the 3D detection task and is more accurate than MMF \cite{mmf} in both 3D and BEV detection.
+EPNet \cite{epnet} focuses on the 3D detection task and is more accurate than MMF \cite{mmf} in 3D and BEV detection.